 - lime halves, count on 1-2 per pint jar

-- Simple syrup: In a medium-sized saucepot, mix together the 2 cups water and the sugar.
-Cook over medium heat, stirring occasionally until sugar has melted.
+- In a medium-sized saucepot, mix together the 2 cups water and the sugar.
+Cook over medium heat, stirring occasionally until sugar has completely dissolved.
 Cool.

 - While the simple syrup is cooling, prepare the lime juice.
 Wash the limes with a little dish soap and water to sanitize them.
 Rinse well.
 Cut the limes crosswise and extract the juice using a reamer or citrus juicer.
 Be sure to save the lime halves to add to individual serving glasses or jars.